5l1v3r1/rootphisher/README.md

 # How can I create a DB?

-     Here I wsill show you all steps to create the server
+     Here I will show you all steps to create the server

      (kali linux or Parrot OS)